 Pho Photo evidence required.
-(Tic :k (√) all boxes to meet the requirements before proceeding) pre you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an creen time stamp and geo-tag?
-Wa l space before installation - show installation area of minimum 9 m 2 Any wiring hazards present Power off, locked out, and tagged for duration of install; if a new build, show intended location of distribution board and simulate lock out even if not energised (for example: padlock box correctly even where no distribution board exists) ord at least five (5) minutes of time-lapse video of installation of insulation within installation area.
-Make sure include yourself in the video, including a clear shot of your face before putting on any facial PPE I The following photos are required for each insulated wall space at job completion.
-Photos must include all of the following 6 elements, and be of the same installation area (minimum 9 m 2) as the before photos submitted: Full coverage of wall area, including around obstructions and services (pipes, wires, etc) Insulation depth matches job specifications (include photo of job specifications where insulation level is required) No gaps in insulation coverage, except for hazards Batts do not protrude past wall studs Installed pliable building membrane with an appropriate level of membrane overlap All waste removed: show complete installation area Mechanical support for holding batts in place if required, and identify fixing used
+(Tic k (√) all boxes to meet the requirements before proceeding) ore you begin: do you have Timestamp Camera, or an equivalent app, to record a time-lapse video with an creen time stamp and geo-tag?
+Wa ll space before installation - show installation area of minimum 9 m2 Any wiring hazards present ver off, locked out, and tagged for duration of install; if a new build, show intended location of distribution board simulate lock out even if not energised (for example: padlock box correctly even where no distribution board sts) Record at least five (5) minutes of time-lapse video of installation of insulation within installation area.
+Make sure to include yourself in the footage.
+The following photos are required for each insulated wall space at job completion.
+Photos must include all of the following 6 elements, and be of the same installation area (minimum 9 m2) as the before photos submitted: Full coverage of wall area, including around obstructions and services (pipes, wires, etc) Insulation depth matches job specifications (include photo of job specifications where insulation level is required) No gaps in insulation coverage, except for hazards Batts do not protrude past wall studs Installed pliable building membrane with an appropriate level of membrane overlap All waste removed: show complete installation area Mechanical support for holding batts in place if required, and identify fixing used

-Oth Other evidence required.
-(Tic :k (√) all boxes to meet the requirements before proceeding) Supporting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which proves that the materials used satisfy the requirements of AS/NZS 4859.1:2018.
-It must at minimum include manufacturer and R Value plus total area to be insulated.
+Other evidence required.

+(Tick (✓) all boxes to meet the requirements before proceeding)

+((, pro oporting documentation (e.g., invoice, job order, delivery notice or photo of material packaging etc.) which wes that the materials used satisfy the requirements of AS/NZS 4859.1.
+It must at minimum include nufacturer and R Value plus total area to be insulated.
 A S WMS associated with this job must be submitted with your application.
 The SWMS must address the following: Inclusion of the electrical risk assessment conducted How you deal with all hazards present when working on or near energised electrical installations or services The procedure used to: (1) turn off the power; and, (2) turn on the power How batts were cut to size If likely to involve disturbing asbestos, state your control measures Which pieces of personal protective equipment (PPE), signage, and barricades were used Work in areas with artificial extremes of temperature, or identify the signs of heat stress on days of high temperatures How installation was completed safely at height, where risk of a person falling more than 2 metres Ensure non-conductivity of fixing devices and all fixing devices described as non-conductive Ensure non-conductivity of tools and all tools described as non-conductive